Changissnz/selfinterest/README.md

 than standalone scientific tools.
 For one to view themself as nothing more than a means to an ends would be self-denying if they have a desire to be more complete than their functions.
-Human beings also are inclined, in some contexts, to interpret their existence in ways that are not fully controlled by social constraints or ruled by constructs of politicized ranks.
+Human beings also are inclined, in some contexts, to interpret their existences in ways that are not fully controlled by social constraints or ruled by constructs of politicized ranks.